denzen84/beastblackbox/README.md

 ```
 --filename <file>        Source file to proceed
 --extract <file>         Extract BEAST data to new file (if no ICAO filter specified it just copies the source)
+--only-find-icaos        Find all unique ICAOs in the file and print ICAOs list (WARNING: also shows non-ICAO!)
 --export-kml <file>      Export coordinates and height to KML (works only with --filter-icao)
 --mlat-time <type>       Decode MLAT timestamps in specified manner.
 Types are: none (default), beast, dump1090
 --init-time-unix <sec>   Start time (UNIX epoch, format: ss.ms) to calculate realtime using MLAT timestamps